ManaSSKulkarni/gmail-classifier/README.md

 ### ❤️ Developer’s Note

- “Maybe some things are meant to be incomplete — like a mango tree.
-Fruits come only when the time is right.” 🌱
+ “Everything has a timing — like a mango tree.
+Despite all efforts, Fruits come only when the season is right.” 🌱

- This project reflects my learning journey with full-stack OAuth integrations, API handling, and AI-powered classification using GPT-4o.
+ This project reflects my learning and work with full-stack OAuth integrations, API handling, and AI-powered classification using GPT-4o.

-Developed by: Manas S Kulkarni
+### Developed by: Manas S Kulkarni
 📧 [manaskulkarniwork@gmail.com]
 💼 GitHub: https://github.com/ManaSSKulkarni